-In this tutorial we will show you how to install Ruby on Rails on your Debian 9.
+In this tutorial, we will show you how to install Ruby on Rails on your Debian 9.
 For those of you who didn’t know, For those of you who didn’t know, Ruby on Rails (RoR) is a framework written in the Ruby programming language that allows you to use Ruby in combination with HTML, CSS, and similar programming languages.
 It is used by many developers since it makes the application development very simple.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Ruby on Rails on a Debian 9 (Stretch) server.
+I will show you through the step by step installation of Ruby on Rails on a Debian 9 (Stretch) server.

 Install Ruby on Rails on Debian 9 Stretch